 TikCover has several layers of protection to look after your ticket cost in the event of…

 If something unforeseen happens to the venue.
-This can be damage, license or zoning changes or any other unfortunate thing that prevents the venue from being able to host the event.
+This can be damage, license or zoning changes or any other unfortunate situation that prevents the venue from being able to host the event.

 Event Manager Catastrophe